After a successful in-person Summit in 2021, we are excited to bring the Summit back to Annapolis for our 6th year July 20th-22nd 2022!

 Please note that ALL ticket options include more than programming but also the cost of accommodations, receptions, meals, snacks/drinks, and professional notes from the program.

-For out of town guests, and those who want to get a jump-start on the first day of the Summit, you can purchase a room in our hotel block for October 26th, 2021 (the evening before the Summit).
+For out of town guests, and those who want to get a jump-start on the first day of the Summit, we have an optional add-on available where you can come in on July 19th, 2022 (the evening before the Summit).
 All early arriving guests are invited to a reception that evening at a local bar.

 To ensure the safety of all attendees at this year’s Buzz Advocacy Summit, we will be requiring all participants to be vaccinated in order to attend this year’s event.
 In order to move forward with an indoor event during this time we needed to take the necessary precautions to make sure that all attendees remain safe and healthy.